armcknight/armcknight.com/README.md

 The blog is built from markdown documents for individual posts into HTML using Jekyll.
 Then, posts are composed into `index.html`.

-The entire site is run through Jekyll for simplicity, and the generated `_site` directory is pushed to the appropriate branch for GitHub pages to render.
+The entire site is run through Jekyll for simplicity, and the generated `_site` directory (`.gitignore`d) is pushed to the appropriate branch for GitHub pages to render.

 ### SASS